 Documentation of Nonrecurring Maintenance

-The customer must provide a receipt that shows proof of purchase from the vendor to verify that funds were used for their intended purpose before any additional maintenance funds are released to the customer for any purpose.
+The customer must provide a receipt that shows proof of purchase from the vendor to verify that funds were used for their intended purpose.

 If a receipt for nonrecurring maintenance is not turned in or if it is determined that the funds were not used for their intended purpose, authorization of any additional maintenance funds for any purpose requires VR Manager review and approval.